stiftelsen-effekt/effekt-admin/README.md

 It's also possible, and easier if you simply want to get up and running, to use the production api or development api.

-They are found on these URL's respectively:
+They are found on these URL's respectively (for Norway):

 * https://data.gieffektivt.no
 * https://dev.data.gieffektivt.no